pratik20gb/shorilabs/README.md

 ## 🎯 Usage

-1. **Browse Components** - Scroll through patterns and buttons on the home page
+1. **Browse Components** - Scroll through all 9 component types on the home page
-2. **Filter by Category** - Click category pills to filter components
+2. **Filter by Category** - Click category pills to filter components by type
-3. **Search** - Use the search bar to find specific components
+3. **Search** - Use the search bar to find specific components across all types
-4. **Preview Patterns** - Click "Preview" to see patterns on the website background
+4. **Preview Components** - Click "Preview" to see components in action
-5. **Copy Code** - View CSS and Tailwind code, then copy to clipboard
+5. **Copy Code** - View CSS and Tailwind code, then copy to clipboard with one click
 6. **Save Favorites** - Click the heart icon to save components you love

 ## 🛠️ Tech Stack